It is difficult to swallow, which means more time and effort are needed to move food or liquids from the mouth to the stomach.

 However, there are several symptoms for which a check should be made to detect a possible swallowing problem, which includes:

 Signs and symptoms associated with Dysphagia may include:

 - Being unable to swallow

-- Have the feeling that food is trapped in the throat or chest or behind the sternum.
+- Feel that food is trapped in the throat or chest or behind the sternum.